 A neural network is a computer system modeled on the human brain and nervous system.
-They’re designed to recognize patterns by labeling or clustering raw, real-world data (images, sound, text, time series), and translating them correctly.
+It's designed to recognize patterns by labeling or clustering raw, real-world data (images, sound, text, time series), and translating them correctly.

 Ok, so Give Me an Example of When Neural Networks Are Used.